-For car owners, the issue of negative equity can cause issues when it comes to selling a financed car.
+For car owners, negative equity can cause issues when it comes to selling a financed car.
 Being in negative car equity means that the amount owed to the financing company exceeds the current value of the car.

 What this means is that for a motorist buying a car on finance, the car’s value dipping below the balance of the loan would not be all that unusual.
 The good news is that what normally happens is over time, the rate of depreciation begins to reduce as the loan is repaid on a monthly basis, and eventually the motorist is left in positive equity.

 What are your choices if you end up in negative equity with your car finance?

 With a Hire purchase agreement you pay a fixed monthly repayment and at the end of the contract, you will own the car outright.
 As you will pay off the full value of the vehicle quicker that if you had a PCP deal, its less common to fall into negative equity.